radek-drw/carsportpoint/NOTES.md

 - **Usage in Footer:**
   - The logo is not clickable and serves only as a visual element.

+## 7. Vite Integration in the Project

+The project uses Vite for its speed, performance, and simpler configuration compared to Webpack.
+Reasons to use Vite:

+- Faster development startup – utilizes native ES modules and Hot Module Replacement (HMR) for instant updates.
+- Optimized build process – pre-bundles dependencies with esbuild, making builds significantly faster.
+- Path aliasing – allows for cleaner and more manageable imports.

 ## TODO

-- determine if the logo should be a separate component.
+- determine if the logo should be a separate component
-- establish a naming convention for images.
+- establish a naming convention for images
-- add padding to the 'About' page.
+- add padding to the 'About' page
 - fix nav routing
 - update Contact Form documentation
 - add aria to contact form - DONE